You are here

 All admitted students are required to submit two nonrefundable tuition deposits to secure their place in the class after admission.
 Admitted students for January and Early Decision must submit deposits within two weeks of admission.
-If you are admitted as a Regular Decision candidate on or before January 31, 2014 you must deposit by February 20, 2014.
-If you are admitted on or after February 1, 2014 you must deposit by May 1, 2014.
-Early Decision and Regular Decision admitted students are required to submit a second deposit on June 2, 2014 in order to secure their spaces in the class.
+Students for the January-entry are required to submit a second deposit by November 14, 2014.

 Full-Time MBA Application Deadlines